Other Colleges or at Michigan State University

 Students should check with the Admissions Office of the school they wish to visit or study abroad program to confirm deadlines and requirements.
 Students should request a visiting student application and not a transfer student application.

-Application should be made to the Associate Dean for Student Affairs and submitted in a timely manner.
+Application should be made to the Associate Dean for Academic Affairs and submitted in a timely manner.
 To apply for approval the following documents must be submitted:

 - Copies of course and program descriptions; and

 - For study abroad programs ONLY: Copy of written statement from website or brochure that the study abroad program is ABA- approved.